Press Releases

 FOR IMMEDIATE RELEASE

-The event is open to all.
-Materials will be provided, and participants are encouraged to bring their ideas and enthusiasm.
-In addition to posters, KAPS will soon offer yard signs for families and supporters to display at home, further amplifying the message of welcome throughout the region.
+The successful event marks the beginning of a broader campaign that will soon include yard signs for families and supporters to display at home, further amplifying KAPS's message of welcome throughout the region.

 ###